MSc Education (Teaching and Learning)Find a programme

 |Part-time study available||Yes|

-This pathway provides you with the opportunity to build your own flexible programme.
 In common with other MSc Education students, you will take the compulsory research methods unit, Introduction to Educational Inquiry, and write a dissertation.
+You will also take the compulsory unit, Contemporary Perspectives in Learning, which is core to your pathway.
 You can choose the rest of your units from across the programmes offered by the school.
-Your final choice of units will follow consultation with tutors in order to ensure that your choice is as coherent and useful as possible, as well as suiting your individual needs.
+Your final choice of units will be made after consulting with tutors so that your choice is as coherent and useful as possible, as well as suiting your individual needs.

 - UK/EU: full-time